-The first chapter of an excellent book written by Toyota employees and leaders from Georgetown, Kentucky is all about leading with humility.
-This must be important of that’s the first chapter.
+The first chapter of an excellent book written by Toyota employees and leaders from Georgetown, Kentucky, is focused heavily on leading with humility.
+This must be important if that's the first chapter.

-Having leaders who are humble means not having all of the answers, leading by asking questions, leading “as if you have no power.”
+Having humble leaders means not having all of the answers, leading by asking questions, and leading “as if you have no power.”

-So here’s one of those areas where it’s easier to describe “here’s what Lean looks like” than it is to say “here’s how you get Lean.”
+So here's one of those areas where it's easier to describe “here's what Lean looks like” than to say “here's how you get Lean.”